-You need at least a 2 to 2.5m rod (6’), and even if you are a youngster (aged 8 or 9 and above) do not let anyone talk you into getting a shorter rod.
-A short rod is harder to learn to cast with than a longer rod.
+You need at least a 7 foot rod and even if you are a youngster (aged 8 or 9 and above) do not let anyone talk you into getting a shorter rod.
+Within reason, a short rod is harder to learn to cast with than a longer rod.
 When fishing for trout, either with a fly-rod or a spinning rod, you do much, much, much more casting than you do using the rod to land a fish.

 There are three main reasons: